 Cost of Turnkey Properties

 Turnkey companies focus on cheaper properties that can range from $50,000 on up.

 I won’t lie, I’m not a huge fan of turnkey properties.
-A lot of people swear by it.
-Which is why I included it in the list.
+A lot of people swear by them, which is why I included them in the list.

 Also, property management companies have a lot of incentive to cause more repairs and tenant turnover.